Yevhen Zhylin: "Oplot" and Euromaidan

-During Euromaidan Zhylin made a name for himself as one of the leading Anti-Maidan voices within the city, using his MMA club as an impromptu paramilitary to engage in street clashes against pro-maidan protesters.
+During Euromaidan Zhylin made a name for himself as one of the leading anti-Maidan voices within the city, using his MMA club as an impromptu paramilitary to engage in street clashes against pro-Maidan protesters.
 He also sent some of his fighters to Kyiv to fight the protesters there as Titushky.
 Zhylin was offered to be named the chief of the Titushky, however, the role would ultimately be given to businessman Oleksiy Chebotariov, who was close to then interior minister Vitaliy Zakharchenko, who would coordinate the Titushky remotely in the Maldives while Zhylin was in charge of ground operations.
-Zhylin oversaw the kidnapping of pro-maidan protesters and personally tortured them on camera, releasing the footage as a threat to those who participate in the protests.
+Zhylin oversaw the kidnapping of pro-Maidan protesters and personally tortured them on camera, releasing the footage as a threat to those who participated in the protests.
 After Viktor Yanukovych fled the country following the Revolution of Dignity, Zhylin's street fighters were organized into a militia fighting as a member of the Russian people's militias in Ukraine.
 Zhylin would attempt to recruit foreign fighters from the former Soviet Union to take up arms against the "neo-Nazis" responsible for Euromaidan, including Mamuka Mamulashvili, who called the proposal "stupid" and went on to form the Georgian Legion, promising to capture Zhylin and fight the separatists.
 Zhylin then opened more Oplot locations in the Donbass, namely in Donetsk, which were involved in the seizing of government buildings there during the outbreak of the War in the Donbass.
 Alexander Zakharchenko was a member of the Donetsk branch of Oplot.
-On April 7, 2014, Zhylin and Oplot where among the anti-maidan militias that stormed the Kharkiv Oblast Council.
-During the one-day occupation of the building Zhylin would be proclaimed the "President" of the "Kharkiv People's Republic."
+On April 7, 2014, Zhylin and Oplot where among the anti-Maidan militias that stormed the Kharkiv Oblast Council.
+During the one-day occupation of the building, Zhylin would be proclaimed the "President" of the "Kharkiv People's Republic."